mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 - there are several kinds of popups that appear by default when hovering over certain kinds of code in an editor panel
+- to disable all popups, add the setting `"editor.hover.enabled": false,`
 - quick suggestions can be disabled with the setting `"editor.quickSuggestions": false,`
 - parameter hints can be disabled with the setting